 Both endocannabinoids from our body, and cannabinoids from the cannabis plant activate cell receptors that produce a certain behaviour in the cell.
-This reaction is dependent on the type of cell that was activated through these receptors, but also on the condition our body is struggling with.
+This reaction is dependent on the type of cell that was activated through these receptors, but also on the condition the body is struggling with at the moment.

 Role of the endocannabinoid system

-The endocannabinoid system (also known as the ECS) is a vast “network” comprised out of:
+The endocannabinoid system (also known as the ECS) is a vast “network” that’s comprised of:

-- Different enzymes that are responsible for the creation (synthesis) and degradation (destruction) of these compounds.
+- Different enzymes that are responsible for the creation and degradation of these molecules.

 What’s truly amazing about the endocannabinoid system is that the cells which express these specialized cannabinoid receptors are located in all of the most important parts of our body, including:

 - The central nervous system (brain, spinal cord);